Trout Fishing In Ontario for Young and Old

 Best Set Up for Trout Fishing

 Another trout fishing rig for streams is to use a float fishing rig.
-Float or bobber on top, then 1 2 3 or 4 split shots depending on stream/river depth.
+Float or bobber on top, then 1 2 3 or 4 split shots depending on stream/river depth, speed of current.
 Then the hook.
 Start with a larger size split shot just a foot or 2 under the bobber and then progressively smaller split shot down a foot to two feet below one another and finally the hook.

 If the stream is shallow you may just be using one split shot below the float or none at all and using just the weight of the worm or spawn bag alone as weight.
 If the rivers deep I have run a float and 4 split shot 2 feet apart from each other, for an 8 foot rig.
 Perfect length for clear water fishing 10 to 20 feet deep.